isomerpages/moe-fairfieldsec/_parents/School Rules.md

 ● Attendance in school is compulsory.
 Absence from school is permitted only when it is supported by a Medical Certificate (MC) or a parent’s letter with valid reasons.
-Students should not submit more than three excuse letters per semester.
+Students should not submit more than five excuse letters per semester.
 Subsequently, students will be booked for Absence Without Valid Reasons, which is deemed as truancy.&nbsp;